 Part of being a responsible pet owner is making sure your pet receives the proper vaccinations to help them stay in good health.
-The vaccinations your pet should receive will vary depending on their lifestyle and other factors.
-However, there are also basic pet vaccinations that are typically given, referred to as “core vaccinations”.
-We offer all of these vaccines at our hospital in Aurora, CO as well as guidance from our Veterinarians on which additional vaccinations your dog or cat should have.
+The vaccinations your pet should receive will vary depending on their lifestyle and other factors, however, there are also basic pet vaccinations that are referred to as “core vaccinations”.
+We offer these vaccines at our hospital in Aurora, CO as well as guidance from our Veterinarians on which additional vaccinations your dog or cat should have.

 Core Dog Vaccinations

 The core canine vaccinations include:

 Bordetella and Canine Influenza vaccinations may also be recommended according to your canine’s lifestyle.

 - FVRCP, which stands for Feline Viral Rhinotracheitis, Calicivirus, and Panleukopenia

 Feline leukemia vaccinations may be recommended if your cat is deemed at risk by the veterinarian.

 The Benefits of Vaccinating Your Dog or Cat

 The primary benefit vaccinations is that it will help prevent the risk of your pet contracting specific illnesses and diseases.
 Choosing not to get your pet vaccinated can mean they are more susceptible to contracting life-threatening preventable illnesses throughout their life.
 However, having an unvaccinated pet can also mean they are a carrier for certain illnesses as well.
 For example, dogs who have not been vaccinated for parvovirus can still carry the virus and put other unvaccinated dogs at risk.
 Many vaccinations are required to take your pet to dog parks, grooming facilities, daycares and may be mandated by state law or housing authorities.

 What Is the Best Age for Pet Vaccination?